Best Personal Finance Tools for Beginners 2026: 8 Apps Compared & Ranked

 Key Features

-- Themed investing — browse curated collections of stocks and ETFs by interest
+- Themed investing — browse curated collections of stocks and ETFs by interest area

-- Smart Portfolio — automated diversified investing option
+- Smart Portfolio — automated diversified investing option for those who prefer hands-off

 - Stock-Back Card — earn stock rewards (fractional shares) on everyday purchases